oracle/python-oracledb/doc/src/api_manual/variable.rst

 .. attribute:: Variable.convert_nulls

-   This read-only attribute returns whether the :data:`~Variable.outconverter` method is called when null values are fetched from the database.
+   This read-only attribute returns whether the :attr:`~Variable.outconverter` method is called when null values are fetched from the database.

-   .. versionadded:: 1.4
+   .. versionadded:: 1.4.0

 .. attribute:: Variable.inconverter